Center for Visual Music

 CVM's Fischinger pages: Oskar Fischinger Biography

 Oskar Fischinger was born on the summer solstice in 1900 in Gelnhausen, Germany.
 He originally chose music as a career, studying violin and organ building (which attracted him because it combined precise knowledge of technical processes with mathematical harmonic theory) before 1914.
-Too young and unhealthy for war duty, he was trained in architectural drafting and tool design.
+Too young and unhealthy for war duty, he was trained in drafting, tool design and engineering.
 Around 1920 in Frankfurt, he met Dr. Bernhard Diebold at a literary club.
 Seeing Fischinger's abstract scroll sketches, Diebold urged Oskar to take up abstract filmmaking.
 In April 1921, Fischinger was thrilled by the first performance of Walther Ruttmann's Lichtspiel Opus 1 (an abstract film with a live musical score) and vowed to devote himself to absolute cinema, which could best combine his skills in music and graphic art.
 He resigned his engineer's job and moved to Munich to become a full-time filmmaker.

 Studie Nr.
 7